canalplus/rx-player/doc/api/Miscellaneous/presentationTimeOffset.md

   segments corresponding to a `00:05:24.000` while the browser is still waiting for the `00:00:00.000` ones (in that case, we would just have an infinite buffering state).

-- even if it does, the client timeline will announce a wrong time, offseted 5 minutes and 24 seconds too late.
+- even if it does, the client timeline will announce a wrong time, offset by 5 minutes and 24 seconds too late.

 This is where the `presentationTimeOffset` comes into play.
 In our simple example, this